a5an0/bitcoin-wallet-airdrop/README.md

 ## Other notes

 You should only use this code to hand out bitcoin wallets in ways that are consistent with local laws and regulations.

+## Other things that should be added

+*If any of this sounds interesting to you, PR's welcome!*

+- Add some "you have bitcoin. now what?" documentation

+## Frequently Asked Questions

+#### Why hand out something physical?
+Why not just have everyone install a bitcoin wallet and then just do an on-chain transfer on the spot?
+A couple of reasons:
+1. It allows you to parallelize the whole process and make it asynchronous.
+If you have volunteers/aid workers have to walk every recipient through downloading and installing a wallet, setting it up, and then doing an onchain transfer, it means that your distribution is rate-limited by the rate at which individual workers can go through that process.
+If instead, you give people really detailed instructions that they can follow themselves at their own pace and then provide 1:1 help with people who get stuck, then you can distribute funds to more people faster with fewer workers.
+2. Related to (1): In my experience, aid distribution usually ends up happening in one of two ways: you send workers "door-to-door" through a community, or you have a centralized distribution center (either a kitchen or something that looks like a food bank).
+In those scenarios, I think being able to hand someone a thing to take with them (in the supply-pickup scenario) or keep when you leave (in the door-to-door) scenario is going to be more effective than asking people to wait in line for someone to get them bitcoin.
+Instead, someone can take directions and a privkey with them, set it up, and come back if they need help with it.
+3. Provides a mechanism to break the distribution pot into pre-defined denominations and then have non-technical aid workers distribute them in managed ways.
+It's very simple (for example) to tell a volunteer working at a food bank "give one of these to each family who comes in, limit one per family".
+Also makes it easy to control how many wallets each worker has access to and handle things like replenishment without actual onchain shuffles of funds.

+#### Yeah, ok.
+But wouldn't it just be easier to hand out flyers telling people to install some bitcoin app and then if they do it, come in and quickly get funds?
+Maybe!
+So far this repo is mostly text, some screen shots, and ~50 lines of shell :)
+I'm also exploring things like Hexawallet gift codes, lnurl-w and/or bolt12 offers, and other options.
+If you have ideas for better methods, feel free to cut an issue or submit a PR, would love to hear your perspective!